From this short article you will learn how to merge multiple Excel columns into one without losing data.

-- In cell D2, write the following formula:
+- In cell D2, write the following CONCATENATE formula:

 In a similar fashion, you can join data from several cells into one, using any separator of your choice.
 For instance, you can combine addresses from 3 columns (Street, City, Zip) into one.

 - Copy the formula to all other cells of the Full Name column.
-For step-by-step instructions please see how to enter the same formula into all selected cells at a time.
+Or see how to enter the same formula into multiple cells at once.

 - Well, we have combined the names from 2 columns in to one, but this is still the formula.
 If we delete the First name and /or the Last name, the corresponding data in the Full Name column will also be gone.

 Copy the contents of the column to clipboard (Ctrl + C or Ctrl + Ins, whichever you prefer), then right click on any cell in the same column ("Full Name" ) and select "Paste Special" from the context menu.
-Select the "Values" radio button and click OK.
+Select the Values button and click OK.